UBCECON567/PharmacyEntry/README.md

 This project will estimate a model of pharmacy entry similar to Bresnehan and Reiss (1991).

 This is a work in progress.
-Only the data preparation is partially complete.
+First part of the assignment is complete.
 The main pieces are:
  - notesbooks/pharmacyentry01-dataprep.jmd : Weave file containing
    first part of assignment
  - notebooks/pharmacyentry02-model.jmd : Weave file containing second